joncrlsn/dque/README.md

 * persistent -- survives program restarts
 * scalable -- not limited by your RAM, but by your disk space
 * FIFO - First in First Out
-* synchronized and safe for concurrent usage
+* synchronized so it is safe for concurrent usage

 I love tools that do one thing well.
-This queue implementation should fit into that category.
+Hopefully this fits that category.
 It frustrated me that the only embedded persistent queues I could find for Go were wrappers around key value stores, so I wrote this to show that it could be done without being dependent on a storage engine that is better suited to other use cases.

 Thank you to Gabor Cselle who, years ago, inspired me with an example of an [in-memory persistent queue written in Java](http://www.gaborcselle.com/open_source/java/persistent_queue.html).
 I was intrigued by the simplicity of his approach, which became the foundation of the "segment" part of this queue which holds the head and the tail of the queue in memory as well as storing the segment files in between.